dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 #### User lookup by identifier

-You can do a user lookup by identifier using the following API request:
+You can do a user lookup by identifier using the following API request.

 ```
 GET /api/userLookup/{id}
 ```

-The user `identifier` will be matched against the following user properties in the specified order:
+The user `id` will be matched against the following user properties in the specified order:

 - UID